prOttonicFusion/gist-puller/README.md

 ```
 node gistPuller.js
 ```
-which pulls any previously clone gists and clones all new ones.
+This pulls any previously cloned gists and clones any new ones.
 Additionally, the gist IDs and descriptions are listed in `gist-list.json` for convenience.